AreebaFatima822/PROJECT-OF-PROGRAMMING-FUNDAMENTAL/README.md

-# SMART WATER DISTRIBUTION MANAGEMENT SYSTEM
+#LIBRARY MANAGEMENT SYSTEM
-" This is Project, Smart Water Distribution Management System is an intelligent solution designed to monitor and optimize water distribution using real-time data and automation.
-The system helps reduce water wastage by detecting leaks, monitoring flow and pressure, and ensuring efficient and equitable water supply.
-By integrating smart sensors, data analytics, and centralized control, it enables quick response to anomalies, improves operational efficiency, and supports sustainable water resource management."
+" This is Project, Library Management System is a software application designed to manage and automate the day-to-day operations of a library.
+It helps in maintaining records of books, members, book issuance and returns, and availability status, reducing manual work and improving efficiency.
+The system enables librarians to easily track inventory, manage user data, and ensure smooth library operations through a centralized and user-friendly platform."